University building

 Advertising

 The University of Western Australia is no stranger to some successful alumni.
-Nobel Prize winner Barry Marshall, Australian Prime Minister Bob Hawke and Mecca Cosmetica founder Jo Horgan are just some of the big names to come out of the uni.
-It’s just ten minutes out from Perth’s CBD on the Swan River and is internationally acclaimed for its research and researchers.
-There’s also a campus out in Albany so students can soak up all that beautiful Western Australia has to offer, especially in application to environmental research and wave energy.
+Nobel Prize winner Barry Marshall, Australian prime minister Bob Hawke and Mecca Cosmetica founder Jo Horgan are just some of the big names to come out of the uni.
+The main campus is only ten minutes out from Perth’s CBD on the Swan River, and is internationally acclaimed for its research and researchers.
+There’s also a campus in beautiful Albany for those with a keen interest in environmental research and wave energy.
+While UOW missed out on a spot in the 2025 Times Higher Education top 100, it placed seventh in Australia and 77th globally on the QS Top Universities ranking.

 Caitlyn Todoroski